 - Business development support, including intellectual property arrangements, funding applications and partnership agreements.

 We work with Innovation ANU to complement their business development services and provide support for projects in the agri-food sector.

 As well as a suite of business development support services, CEAT offers a unique model of industry-research collaboration delivered by establishing Innovation Project Teams – an interdisciplinary team working on industry-driven challenges.

 - Identification of an industry challenge, through consultation and workshopping to understand the problem and context.
 Workshops include a wide range of industry stakeholders, end-users and research disciplines to explore problems from different perspectives.

-- Industry challenges are matched to research strengths at ANU, CSIRO and other research institutes, along with delivery and trial capabilities.
-Agri-tech solutions often require field trials on experimental farms.
+- Industry challenges are matched to research strengths at ANU and other research institutes, along with delivery and trial capabilities.
+Agri-food solutions often require field trials on experimental farms.